Your child is about to enter higher education, what does this mean?

 Students are required to comply with the administrative formalities at the start of term in order to enroll and receive a student card.

-Student cards will only be given to them once all requested documents and information is provided (including accounting information).
+Student cards will only be given out once all requested documents and information is provided (including accounting information).

 It is your child's responsibility to provide their coordinator with all the necessary documents.